I am at my favorite yogurt store, there is nothing interesting about it.

 One day, out of frustration, I decided to deactivate my account.
 Best decision ever!

-After few weeks, I didn’t care at all.
+After a few weeks, I didn’t care at all.
 Honestly, I didn’t miss any information nor got the urge to download the app.

 The best part of the digital detox is the amount of free time you get.
 Suddenly, I had an extra hour of my life.